leosuky/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 9 - Write a script that sets the mode of the file hello to this: -rwxr-x-wx\n Task 10 - Write a script that sets the mode of the file hello the same as olleh’s mode.\n Task 11 - Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files wont change\n
+Task 12 -Create a script that creates a directory called mydir with permissions 751 in the working directory.\n